 A portion of the acquisition consideration is contingent on achievement by Teton of certain business and development milestones, with a fair value of \$1.6 million as of the date of acquisition.
-The Company will pay up to \$1.5 million of business related contingent consideration based on stated sales metrics, which had a fair value of \$0.6 million as of the date of acquisition.
-The fair value of this milestone remained unchanged as of December 31, 2022.
+The Company will pay up to \$1.5 million of business related contingent consideration based on stated sales or usage metrics, which had a fair value of \$0.6 million as of the date of acquisition.
+The fair value of this milestone remained unchanged was determined to be \$1.5 million as of December 31, 2022 December 31, 2023 and the milestone was determined to have been met as of March 31, 2024.
 The development earnout related to product technical milestones, which had a fair value of \$1.0 million as of the date of acquisition.
 This milestone was met and \$0.75 million of cash and 312,489 shares were disbursed in 2022.
 Of the acquisition date cash and equity consideration indicated below, \$0.25 million of the cash consideration and \$0.25 million of the equity consideration was "held-back."
-This amount was released and paid during the second quarter of 2023, 12 months following the Closing Date.
+This amount was released "held-back" and paid during settled in the second quarter of 2023, 12 months following the Closing Date.